Plyometric Exercises Every Young Athlete Should Know

 Plyometric exercises are ideal for those who engage in high impact sports, and those who wish to build power and speed.
 Whether you’re a professional athlete or an athlete in training, plyometric exercises can dramatically improve your fitness, and complement your existing training schedule.

 Plyometric jumps are designed to improve explosive power, and each move should be performed with maximum effort and intent.
-This is not regular cardio, plyometric training is very physically demanding, and therefore should be performed at a level that cannot be maintained for long periods of time.
+However, this is not regular cardio, plyometric training is very physically demanding, and therefore should be performed at a level that cannot be maintained for long periods of time.
 While jumps should be powerful, it is important that landings are soft to minimize the risk of injury.

 There are a number of highly effective plyometric exercises that can be incorporated into your training sessions.